 For the most immersive experience, I highly recommend an overnight trip.
 At $200 per night, the same price as a hotel in Panama City, you’ll have the adventure of a lifetime.
 Check out the Embera Tours and Nature Tours sections of the website for more details.
 And don’t forget to make time for extra experiences like spearfishing!

 P.S.
 Garceth books up months in advance during high season.
-If you miss out, he can arrange for another Embera guide – who he has personally trained – to take you on your tour.
-But book early if you want to avoid disappointment.
+If you miss out, he can arrange for another Embera guide to take you on your tour.
+Or book early if you want to have Garceth and avoid disappointment.